uribo/learnR/basic-objects/function.md

 }
 ```

-Then we re-try the trouble-making call.
+Then we retry the trouble-making call and see how the exception is handled by pre-examination of arguments.

 ```r